ArthurJDurand/MDT-TS-and-Scripts/README.md

 I preinstalled Microsoft Office 365 Retail!
 I did not modify the image in any other way!
 You can download my Images from my shared OneDrive folder --> https://1drv.ms/u/s!AgS7zfLQOVekkLIt0kn2tt8g-8WNAg?e=4ziRu6 <--

+Custom scripts ran as part of the task sequence during OS deployment CopyOEM.wsf (in the Scripts folder in your deployment share) - Copies the $OEM$ folders from the deployment share as part of the task sequence during OS deployment for more information see --> https://techcommunity.microsoft.com/t5/windows-blog-archive/copying-oem-files-and-folders-with-mdt-2012-update-1/ba-p/706642 <--
+PowerShell scripts in the Custom folder inside the Scripts folder of your deployment share!
+Please edit the PowerShell scripts according to your needs.

+$OEM$ folder
+You may modify the contents of the $OEM$ folder as you desire!